 Along with the increase in Kingston’s Greek population came its demand for an official community and a church.
-It was in 1961 that a group of dedicated Greeks in Kingston – including George Speal, Chris Zakos, Frank Karis, and Louis Leos – approached the Bishop in Toronto with a request to organize themselves under their own community charter.
+It was in 1961 that a group of dedicated Greeks in Kingston – including, among others, George Speal, Chris Zakos, Frank Karis, Chris Nikas, and Louis Leos – approached the Bishop in Toronto with a request to organize themselves under their own community charter.
 That year, the Archbishop Athenagoras visited Kingston to help the Greeks establish their community.
 Our own church was established in 1963.
-It had been an old Christian Science Church, which the community worked hard to renovate until it was transformed into an Orthodox church.
+It had been an old Baptist Church, which the community worked hard to renovate until it was transformed into an Orthodox church.
 Our church is titled “Koimisis Tis Theotokou Greek Orthodox Church”, and is located at 121 Johnson Street.

 This is a multi-media tour, including photos, videos, maps, and audio clips.
 This is by no means meant to present a full picture of our community’s history.
 We were able to include the perspectives and stories of 26 narrators from the community in this project, and we know many stories have yet to be heard.